ibrahim-s/trainingNvdaCommands/readme.md

 ### Changes for 2.2 ###

+*	use latest version of NVDA addon template.
 *	If the command is displayed as 'None' meaning unassigned, change it to 'Unassigned'.

 ### Changes for 2.1 ###